 Date of Authorship for this Version

 Schwartz, Alan, "Comment: Rating the Law – How Financial Agencies are Assessing the Legal Risks of Financial Transactions" (2007).
 Faculty Scholarship Series.
-Paper 302.
+302.